-The harness is easily tightened by pulling the strap at the foot of the seat which moves smoothly and without a hiccup.
+The harness is easily tightened by pulling the strap at the seat's foot, which moves smoothly without a hiccup.
 The release button (above left) is located right on the surface and is easy to access and use.
-The harness can be kept open by using the harness restraint system on either side of the shell (above right).
+The harness can be kept open using the harness restraint system on either side of the shell (above right).

-The LATCH connectors store under the lock-off under the seat.
+The LATCH connectors are stored under the "true tension door" under the seat.
 There is plenty of room to secure the anchors and straps.
 The manual also tucks in a designated pocket on the bottom of the seat.
 A folded or crumpled manual will be hard to slide in place, but it is easy to access.

-The Rava earned the highest score for comfort and quality with a 9 of 10 for this metric.
-This result indicates that the Rava is of higher quality than the competition with features designed specifically for comfort.
+The Rava earned one of the highest scores for comfort and quality.
+This result indicates that the Rava is of higher quality than much of the competition, with features designed specifically for comfort and longevity.

 The Rava has medium to firm padding that is supportive and comfortable.
-The seat cover is comprised of two different soft fabrics that are machine washable to keep things clean.
+The seat cover comprises two different soft fabrics that are machine washable to keep things clean.
 The hard plastic shell back is easy to wipe clean and cuts down on locations where dirt and grime can collect.
 The fabric fits the shell well without looking frumpy or undone.

-The overall fit and finish are clean with a well thought out placement of features.
+The overall fit and finish are clean, with a well-thought-out placement of features.
 The bottom is smooth without rough edges to damage your vehicle.
 The impact foam is the more common Expanded Polystyrene (EPS) style that is more brittle and less environmentally friendly than Expanded Polypropylene (EPP) foam, which does not off-gas.
-For the price, it would have been nice to see EPP foam on the Rava.
+It would have been nice to see EPP foam on the Rava for the price.

-The Rava is one of the heavier seats in the group but it is relatively narrow for its weight; the Clek Foonf and Clek Fllo are narrower.
+The Rava is one of the heavier seats in the group, but it is relatively narrow for its weight; the Clek Foonf and Clek Fllo are narrower.

-With a score of 5 of 10 for this metric, the 19-inch wide seat weighs almost 26 lbs depending on its configuration.
-The weight makes this seat one you probably don't want to use for travel and the width may be too wide for 3 car seats across but could be narrow enough for two seats and one person.
+The 19-inch wide seat weighs almost 26 lbs, depending on its configuration.
+The weight makes this seat one you probably don't want to use for travel, and the width may be too wide for three car seats across but could be narrow enough for two seats and one person.